Average salaries can be a deciding factor in where to live, which roles to apply for, the career path you take, and the mortgage you can borrow!

 In this guide, Think Plutus has collated a range of salary figures from the most recent Office for National Statistics (ONS) data to indicate average UK earnings by region, county, city and position.

-How Is the Average UK Median Salary Calculated?
+How is the Median Average UK Salary Calculated?

 Averages are just that – an assessment of all the salaries within a location.
 These include part-time, full-time, contracted and variable-working roles, so you can take them with a pinch of salt.